Cameroon Airlines

-Cameroon Airlines was an airline from Cameroon, serving as flag carrier of the country.
+Cameroon Airlines was an airline from Cameroon, serving as first flag carrier of the country.
 Based in Douala, it operated scheduled services within Africa, as well as to Europe and the Middle East out of its hub at Douala International Airport, with a second network focus on Yaoundé Nsimalen International Airport.
 The company was 96.43 percent state-owned, with the remaining shares having been held by Air France.
 It ceased operations in March 2008; its role as Cameroon's flag carrier was taken over by Camair-Co.
-The company slogan was Pour mieux vous servir, To serve you better.
+The company slogan was Pour mieux vous servir, translated as To serve you better.

 History

 A Cameroon Airlines Boeing 747-200 approaches Orly Airport in 1989.

 Cameroon Airlines was founded in 1971 (it was operating as early as 1973) in an effort to create a national Cameroonian airline, as until then domestic and international flight operations at the airports in the country were mostly executed by multi-national Air Afrique.
 Scheduled flights between Douala and Yaoundé were launched on 1 November of that year with an initial fleet of two Boeing 737-200 aircraft.
 Shortly thereafter, international flights to Rome and Paris commenced using an ex-Air France Boeing 707, which was replaced by a larger and more modern Boeing 747-200 in 1981.
 (This aircraft remained in service with Cameroon Airlines until 2000 when it was severely damaged in Flight 070, see below.)

 Over the years, Cameroon Airlines was plagued by financial difficulties, which came along with a poor safety and maintenance record.
 On 16 September 2005, the airline was indefinitely banned by the French Civil Aviation Authority from operating its Paris route.

 In an effort to save the airline from bankruptcy, the Government of Cameroon signed an agreement with SN Airholding, the parent company of Brussels Airlines to ensure the future funding.
 The plans did not materialize, though.
 Instead, on 11 September 2006, the launch of Camair-Co as new national airline was announced.
 Cameroon Airlines stayed operational until March 2008, though flight operations had only taken place at irregular intervals over those final years.